-Welcome to Tea Tuesday, a dedicated day of the week where I stop and take time for tea, a wonderful English tradition.
+Welcome to Virtual Tea, a dedicated time where I stop and take time for tea, a wonderful English tradition.
 Spring has officially arrived, and I have a new family of robins setting up house in the bird’s nest outside my office window.
 Spring is a time of birth, renewal and Easter.

 This week Christians around the world are celebrating Easter.
 A moveable feast, Easter occurs the First Sunday after the Full Moon following the Vernal Equinox in the Northern Hemisphere.
 Just check a calendar, it’s much easier.